openHPI/xikolo-video-player/src/components/player/readme.md

 # video-player

-All css variables are defined in the _vars.scss partial file.
+All css variables are defined in the `_vars.scss` file.
-The namespace for :root or xm-player definitions from the outside is: "--vps-variable-name" eg --vps-slider-color.
+The namespace for `:root` or `xm-player` definitions from the outside is: `--vps-variable-name` e.g. `--vps-slider-color`.
-And intern we used: "--vp-variable-name" eg --vp-slider-color.
+And intern we use `--vp-variable-name` e.g. `--vp-slider-color`.
-Now you can define default values for all used variables. :)

-## Special behavior of the video-player
+## Special behavior

-Below are listed all the properties of the player.
-On small screens, the volume slider is hidden to allow more room for the short-cut keys.
-If you set the volume property lower than 1.0, this setting is ignored on small devices, so that the user can change the volume with the device keys.
+On small screens, the volume slider is hidden to allow more space for the short-cut keys.
+If the `volume` property is set lower than 1.0, this setting is ignored on small devices.
+The user can still change the volume with the device keys.

 <!-- Auto Generated Below -->